-- j-l.
-In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Section 3, Cl.
-III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement. - Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator.
+- (4) any expenditure for which an Original receipt (or screenshots of proof of payment) is not provided - Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
+Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - j.
+In the event of a candidate dropping out of the election, they will not be reimbursed. - In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Section 3, Cl.
+III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement. - Ln.
+Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator.